PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 1. For sending all field errors at once so that clients can customise errors for them appropriately.
 For example imagine a sign up page where in case of failed validation for each field, the app screen can display all errors at once under each input boxes and success for resolved data.(**Field Level Errors**)
 2. For Atomicity in sending error.
 In some cases it is necessary we will need to send Error or Data not both.(**Atomic Errors**)
 3. For relations in the graph sent by the server, each node should be individually treated for its errors.
-Errors in one node should not directly affect the attributes of other resolved related nodes.(**Nested Resolver Errors** )
+Errors in one node should not directly affect the attributes of other resolved related nodes.(**Nested Resolver Errors  (Complex Objects)** )
+4. For custom scalar objects within another object for example PII fields like a user's `email`, `phoneNumber` etc  where there is an Access Control Logic in order to access those fields in an object , we would need to resolve those fields with a custom resolver, an error within that field should not affect other scalar fields.(**Nested Resolver Errors (Scalar Fields )**).

 Now Let us look at each of these cases with example `mutations/queries` within the `talawa-api`.
 We will be doing so for both the API and client part to better understand it.